Two-party-preferred vote: Federal examples

 In many inner-city seats that are safely held by Labor, the Greens finish second place.
 As of 2022, this occurred in the seats of Cooper and Wills in inner-city Melbourne, Grayndler and Sydney in inner-city Sydney and (since 2022) Canberra, which covers the inner-city and eastern suburbs of Canberra.
 In 2019, the Greens also finished second for the first time in the Melbourne seat of Kooyong, which was held by the Liberals until 2022, when it was won by teal independent Monique Ryan.
 In 2016, the Greens also finished second in the seats of Higgins in Melbourne and Warringah in Sydney.
 The Greens also finished second in the now-abolished Melbourne seat of Batman in the 2010, 2013 and 2016 elections, as well as in the 2018 by-election.
 Plus, before the Greens won the seat of Melbourne in 2010, the Greens had finished second in that electorate in 2007.

 In 2016 and 2019, One Nation finished second in the seat of Maranoa in outback Queensland.

 In 2016, the Nick Xenophon Team (NXT) finished second in three South Australian electorates: Barker, Grey and Port Adelaide (the latter of which has since been abolished).

 State examples

+In New South Wales, there were only two electorates where minor parties finished second to a major party at the 2023 state election (Labor won both electorates); the Greens finished second in Summer Hill and One Nation finished second in Cessnock.
+At the previous state election in 2019, the Greens finished second in four seats (Davidson, Manly, Pittwater and Vaucluse), all of which were won by the Liberals and were all located in Sydney.

+In Victoria, the Greens finished second to Labor in four Melbourne seats in 2022.
+These were Footscray, Northcote, Pascoe Vale, Preston.

 In Queensland, One Nation often finishes second in many regional electorates.
+At the 2020 Queensland state election, One Nation finished first in Mirani but finished second in just one seat, Bundamba, where they finished second to Labor.
+This happened again in Bundamba at a by-election held in the same year.
+At the previous election in 2017, however, One Nation finished second in 18 seats across Queensland.
+At this election, the Greens finished second in South Brisbane, a seat they gained in 2020.

+In Western Australia, the Greens finished second to Labor in Fremantle at the 2021 state election.